icambridge/phony/README.md

 ### You're over coupling your tests

-Well you would provide the mock http client the return data, this is pretty much the same except their is an actual HTTP server in this mix.
+Well you would provide the mock http client the return data, this is pretty much the same except there is an actual HTTP server in this mix.

 ### Mock the client